 How to get rid of back pain and reduce back pain caused by backpacks is challenging, but it is certainly not impossible.
 Making a few tweaks to the way you carry a backpack and how heavy your backpack is will go a long way for reducing your back pain if it is caused by a heavy load.

 Dr. Brent Wells is the author of over 700+ online articles that have been featured on sites such as Dr. Axe and Lifehack.
 These articles include various types of information about how you can live a healthy and happy life.
-He founded Better Health Chiropractic & Physical Rehab in Alaska in 1998.
+He founded Better Health Chiropractic & Physical Rehab in Anchorage in Alaska in 1998.
 Dr. Wells has been a chiropractor for over 20 years and has treated thousands of patients who suffer from varying problems.
 When he’s not working, Dr. Wells can be found coaching kids’ soccer, practicing yoga and doing weight training.